bazelbuild/rules_pkg/pkg/docs/reference.md

 permissions.
 Attributes should always be specified using the `pkg_attributes` helper macro.

+Each mapping rule has some default mapping attributes.
+At this time, the only default is "mode", which will be set if it is not otherwise overridden by the user.

-When `mode` is not specified, it defaults to "0444" (read-only).
-If `user` and `group` are not specified, then defaults will be chosen by the underlying package builder.
+If `user` and `group` are not specified, then defaults for them will be chosen by the underlying package builder.
 Any specific behavior from package builders should not be relied upon.

-Any other attributes should be specified as additional arguments to the `pkg_attributes` rule.
+Any other attributes should be specified as additional arguments to `pkg_attributes`.

-There are currently no other well-known attributes known at this time.
+There are currently no other well-known attributes.

 ---